What are my responsibilities of being a landlord of a Florida rental property?

 The Rent Me Florida lease requires all tenants to purchase renter’s insurance as the landlord’s homeowner’s insurance does not cover the tenant’s belongings.

-To read this statute in it’s entirety you can go to Florida Statute 83 >>
+To read this statute in its entirety you can go to Florida Statute 83 >>